niksilver/board-game-framework/README.md

 }
 ```

-A `"Joiner"` message is received by all existing clients after a new one
+A `"Joiner"` envelope is received by all existing clients after a new one
 connects.
 It helps all existing clients update their record of current clients, if
 they want to do that.